 The number of handover request for personal data and legal interception orders remains low.
 The explanation we gave previous years is that BIT is a corporate ISP and does not (directly) do business with consumers remains applicable here.
-Since we make our transparency reports, we have now received tap orders for the first time.
+We have no received tap orders in 2018.